AlexFanw/alexfanw.github.io/_pages/about.md

 ## <font color="#d70000">News</font>
+- Sep 2026: We are thrilled to introduce the [E-Commerce Bench](https://qwen.ai/blog?id=e-commerce-bench), a comprehensive benchmark for evaluating LLM agents in long-horizon autonomous business operations.
 - Aug 2026: Three papers are accepted by EMNLP 2026.
 See you in Budapest, Hungary!
 - Aug 2026: We are excited to announce the release of the [Qwen3.8-Max](https://qwen.ai/blog?id=qwen3.8) model and my contribution focused on the dynamic workflows and E-Commerce Bench.
 - May 2026: 🥤 We are excited to announce the release of the [Qwen3.7](https://qwen.ai/blog?id=qwen3.7) model.
 My primary contribution focused on enhancing the agent's capabilities in **long-horizon** tasks.